-On July 27, 2023, the City of Port Clinton received a letter of violation of their Asset Management Plan.
-On September 28, 2023, Ohio EPA received the City of Port Clinton's up-to-date Capital Improvement Plan (CIP).
-Therefore, the CIP has been accepted and all violations stated have been resolved.
+In July of 2023, the City of Port Clinton received a letter of violation of their Asset Management Plan.
+In June of 2024, the Ohio EPA received the City of Port Clinton's up to date copies of waterline inventory and the service meter inventory.
+Therefore, this violation has been resolved.

-Section 8: Table of Detected Contaminants
+Section 8: Table of Detected Contaminants {A Table of Detected Contaminants is Mandatory}